 This blog post originated from a discussion with physicist Karo Michaelian about his book Thermodynamic dissipation Theory of the Origin and Evolution of Life.
 The difference between physics and biology is a topic that deserves a blogpost.
 It will be an informal discussion.

-What is the difference between animals, plants, bacteria and viruses on the one hand and stars, volcanos, clouds, rivers, and rainbows on the other hand?
 If organisms are just physical objects and must obey the laws of physics, what biological laws could exist?
 Physicists explained the Universe.
 Physicists have finally arrived at The Theory of Everything which explains all known physical phenomena in the universe from the smallest to the most massive things .
 And organisms are in between.
 If organisms are physical objects, they are also explained by The Theory of Everything.
 They should also obey physical laws.
 But then, do we need Darwin?
 Do we need Mendel?
 Do we need Watson & Crick?
 Could the biology department be subsumed in the Physics department and send biologists home?
 Let's listen to a physicist:

 " ...the biologists simply are not trained to think in terms of symmetries and fundamental laws, as physicists are. (...)
 Biologist want simple answers that can be written out in a single paragraph, with learning as little mathematics as possible, and they found one in the perspective of Darwin (and, of course it is a perspective and nothing more).
 It works as a nice description for some things, but it is only a poor description of reality and misses completely at understanding the fundamental function of life.
 The physicist wants to know what is behind this Darwinian description and this thermodynamic view opens a completely new paradigm with a much richer and profound understanding."
 Karo Michaelian, August 12, 2020